+357-22-232-044

 Before applying for citizenship, one cannot leave Cyprus for the last 12 months.

-To obtain a Cypriot passport, one must pass examinations on the English or Greek language, culture, and the Constitution of the country.
+Candidates for a Cypriot passport must pass examinations on the Greek language, culture, and the Constitution of the country.

 Comparison of a Cyprus residence permit, permanent residence, and citizenship